exercism/rust/exercises/concept/low-power-embedded-game/.docs/introduction.md

 ### Access by destructuring

-It is possible to access the elements of a tuple by destruturing.
+It is possible to access the elements of a tuple by destructuring.
 This just means assigning variable names to the individual elements of the tuple, consuming it.

 ```rust